Skip to main content Skip to complementary content

 Do the following:

-1. In the Management Console, go to the Web section and click Create new in upper the right-hand corner.
+1. In the Management Console, go to the Web section.
+Click Create new in the upper-right corner.

-2. In the dialog, give the web integration a name.
+2. In the Create web integration dialog, provide a name for the web integration.

 Create a web integration